Hawaii Court Records

 Can You Pay Hawaii Traffic Tickets Online?

-Traffic tickets can be paid online in Hawaii via eTraffic Hawaii, which is fast, comfortable, and safe.
-It can be used anywhere and allows the traffic offender to admit responsibility for the violation by paying swiftly.
-However, if the driver wishes to deny the citation/plead not guilty, the driver must go down to the court to settle the case.
-Furthermore, if it has passed 21 days since the ticket was received, it can not be paid online.
+Traffic tickets can be paid online in Hawaii via eTraffic Hawaii.
+It can be used remotely to view outstanding tickets and pay the required fine without visiting the courthouse.
+However, if the driver wishes to deny the citation/plead not guilty, the driver may visit the court to settle the case.
+Furthermore, if 21 days have passed since the ticket was received, it can not be paid online.

 How do I Pay a Ticket online in Hawaii?

-To pay online using eTraffic Hawaii, interested persons must have three critical pieces of information available:
+To pay online using eTraffic Hawaii, interested persons should have the following information available:

 What is the Hawaii Traffic Ticketing System?

-Once a law enforcement officer in Hawaii books a traffic ticket, the defendant has to reply to the citation’s allegations.
-Responses must be sent in no more than 21 days to avoid stiffer penalties.
+When a law enforcement officer in Hawaii books a traffic ticket, the defendant is expected to reply to the citation’s allegations.
+Responses should be sent within 21 days to avoid stiffer penalties.
 Offenders can pay fines by mail, in person, online, or through the phone.
-However, moving and equipment traffic offenses are not punishable by a jail term.

 How Do I Know if I Have a Traffic Ticket in Hawaii?

-While Hawaii has a dedicated portal where requesters can be notified of any traffic infractions on a particular vehicle, it is possible to have a traffic ticket and not be in the know.
-A subscription fee of $1 is charged for every reported violation.
-The local District Court can be queried as well for a copy of a Hawaii Driver History Record.
-Applicants are to pay a $9 fee and complete the DHR form.
-Further assistance can also be sought by reaching out to the Hawaii Department of Transportation at (808) 692–7656 or DriverRecords.hwyv@Hawaii.gov.
+Hawaii has a dedicated portal where requesters can be notified of any traffic infractions on a particular vehicle.
+A subscription fee of $1 is charged for each reported violation.
+The local District Court can also be queried for a copy of a Hawaii Driver History Record; in this case, applicants are required to pay a $9 fee and complete the DHR form.
+Further assistance can also be sought by contacting the Hawaii Department of Transportation at (808) 692–7656 or DriverRecords.hwyv@Hawaii.gov.

 How Can I Find a Lost Traffic Ticket in Hawaii?

-In cases where a traffic ticket is lost, the offender must contact the Hawaii Traffic Violations Bureau (TVB) on (808) 538 5500.
-The information required to facilitate the search includes the offender’s name and driver’s license number.
-If the traffic offender does remember the citation number, the individual should visit Hawaii’s court online to obtain the traffic ticket’s full details.
+To find a lost traffic ticket in Hawaii, offenders may contact the Hawaii Traffic Violations Bureau (TVB) on (808) 538-5500.
+The information typically required to facilitate the search includes the offender’s name and driver’s license number.
+If the offender does remember the citation number, they can visit Hawaii’s eCourt online to obtain the traffic ticket’s full details.
 However, it may take up to 13 days for a traffic ticket to be uploaded in the electronic system.

 How Long Does a Traffic Ticket Stay on Your Record in Hawaii?

-According to the Hawaii Revised Statutes (HRS) Section 287–3, all moving violations will remain on the offender’s record for at least ten years.
-Worse, traffic offenses may stay longer on a driver’s history record.
-If a driver is found to be a repeat offender may be suspended.
+According to the Hawaii Revised Statutes (HRS) Section 287–3, moving violations remain on the offender’s record for at least ten years.
+However, traffic offenses may stay longer on a driver’s history record.
+If a driver is found to be a repeat offender, their license may be suspended.

 Is a Summons Worse Than a Ticket in Hawaii?